 IMPERIAL MARSHALL SCHOLARSHIPS

-These Scholarships are for Doctoral Study in any subject offered at Imperial College and will be for three years.
-If awarded an Imperial Marshall Scholarship candidates would be expected to undertake research at Imperial only.
+These Scholarships are for in any subject at either Masters or Doctoral level offered at Imperial College and will be for up to three years.
+If awarded an Imperial Marshall Scholarship candidates would be expected to study at Imperial.

 US University: Ohio University